goranmrd/aiconsole/README.md

 In order to run your own AIConsole:

+1. Install poetry`pip install poetry`, update PATH if needed.
+1. Clone the project.
-1. CD into the project folder `/ai-console`
+2. In the main project folder `aiconsole` run: `poetry install`.
-2. Install dependencies `poetry install` and `cd aiconsole/web && yarn`
+3. In the `aiconsole/web`: run yarn`.
-3. In `/ai-console` run: `poetry run aiconsole-dev`
+4. In `aiconsole` run: `poetry run aiconsole-dev`.

 Requires OPENAI_API_KEY env variable to be set.